alemart/encantar-js/docs/getting-started/index.md

 Currently supported features:

 * **Image tracking**, also known as natural feature tracking.
-Use it to track detailed images (such as book covers, cartoons or photos) for AR.
+Use it to track detailed images such as: book covers, cartoons and photos.

 ![WebAR demo](../img/demo-aframe.gif) ![WebAR demo](../img/demo-hello.gif)